Vancouver Island: Geography

 Vancouver Island is located in the southwestern corner of the province of British Columbia.
 It is separated from the mainland of British Columbia by Johnstone Strait and Queen Charlotte Strait on the north and northeast, and by the Strait of Georgia on the southeast, which along with the Strait of Juan de Fuca along its southwest separate it from the United States.
 West of the island is the open Pacific Ocean, while to its north is Queen Charlotte Sound.
 The Straits of Georgia and Juan de Fuca are now officially part of the Salish Sea, which also includes Puget Sound.

 The Vancouver Island Ranges run most of the length of the island, dividing it into a wet and rugged west coast and a drier, more rolling east coast.
 The highest point in these ranges and on the island is the Golden Hinde, at 2195 m.
 Located near the centre of Vancouver Island in 2500 km2 Strathcona Provincial Park, it is part of a group of peaks that include the only glaciers on the island, the largest of which is the Comox Glacier.
 The west coast shoreline is rugged and in many places mountainous, characterized by its many fjords, bays, and inlets.
 The interior of the island has many lakes (Kennedy Lake, north of Ucluelet, is the largest) and rivers.

-The 49th parallel north crosses the island just north of Ladysmith on the east and Ucluelet on the west.
+The 49th parallel north crosses the island just north of Ladysmith on the east and Ucluelet on the west, while the 50th parallel north passes through Campbell River.

-Southern Vancouver Island is typically considered to refer to the area south of Courtenay, while Northern Vancouver Island generally refers to the area north of Campbell River.
-Those cities and the area between them are sometimes described as "Mid-Island" or "Central Island".
+Southern Vancouver Island is typically considered to refer to the area south of Courtenay, while Northern Vancouver Island, or the northern region of the island, begins in the area an hour north of Campbell River towards Sayward.
+Those cities and the area between Southern and Northern Vancouver Island, such as Nanaimo, Parksville, Qualicum Beach, Deep Bay, and Port Alberni, make up the Central Island region".